annayqho/TheCannon/docs/source/lamost_tutorial.rst

 For the training step (fitting for the spectral model) all the user needs to specify is the desired polynomial order of the spectral model.
+There is also a new functionality in the works that will let the user incorporate error bars on the reference values, but for now we turn that off by using ``useErrors=False``.
 In this case, we use a quadratic model: order = 2

 >>> m = model.CannonModel(2, useErrors=False)
 >>> m.fit(ds)

-At this stage, more optional diagnostic plots can be produced to examine the spectral model:
+At this stage, you can plot the leading coefficients and scatter of the model as a function of wavelength:

 >>> m.diagnostics_leading_coeffs(ds)

-The second is a plot of the leading coefficients and scatter of the model as a function of wavelength
+>>> plt.savefig("lamost_leading_coeffs.png")

 .. image:: lamost_images/lamost_leading_coeffs.png

 If the model fitting worked, then we can proceed to the test step.
 This command automatically updates the dataset with the fitted-for test labels, and returns the corresponding covariance matrix.
+It's good to use a physical starting guess, which we do below.
+In practice, particularly if you are fitting for many parameters, you should loop through a number of different starting guesses dsitributed widely through parameter space, and pick the one that results in the best fit.
+This will help you get around local minima.

 >>> starting_guess = np.mean(ds.tr_label,axis=0)-m.pivots
 >>> errs, chisq = m.infer_labels(ds, starting_guess)